declanide/DPsampleCode/readme.txt

 SpeechRecognition\	Matlab with HTK		ASR system created using ANN AuroraEXE\		Perl with HTK		ASR system created using AURORA4
 						dp_main_v1 is the main function

+.rar files can be uncompressed using 7-zip (free software)